Personal identity

 Personal identity is the unique identity of a person over time.
 Discussions regarding personal identity typically aim to determine the necessary and sufficient conditions under which a person at one time and a person at another time can be said to be the same person, persisting through time.

-In philosophy, the problem of personal identity is concerned with how one is able to identify a single person over a time interval, dealing with such questions as, "What makes it true that a person at one time is the same thing as a person at another time?" or "What kinds of things are we persons?"
+In philosophy, the problem of personal identity is concerned with how one is able to identify a single person over a time interval, dealing with such questions as, "What makes it true that a person at one time is the same thing as a person at another time?" or "What kinds of things are persons?"

 In contemporary metaphysics, the matter of personal identity is referred to as the diachronic problem of personal identity.
 (Note: Διαχρονικός) The synchronic problem concerns the question of what features and traits characterize a person at a given time.
 Analytic philosophy and continental philosophy both inquire about the nature of identity.
-Continental philosophy deals with conceptually maintaining identity when confronted by different philosophic propositions, postulates, and presuppositions about the world and its nature.
+Continental philosophy deals with conceptually maintaining identity when confronted by different philosophical propositions, postulates, and presuppositions about the world and its nature.